askap-vast/vaster-webapp/docs/architecture.md

 ## Production

 The production version is very similar to development, however the Django application is run using [Gunicorn](https://gunicorn.org/) instead to assist with handling a number of requests at once.
-Two more containers are added in this configuration:
+Three more containers are added in this configuration:

-- [Nginx](https://nginx.org/en/): Assists with load balancing of requests to the Django container and helps protect against various security threats from the greater internet.
+- [Nginx](https://nginx.org/en/): Terminates HTTPS (port 443) using Let's Encrypt certificates, redirects HTTP to HTTPS (port 80), proxies requests to Django, and serves static/media files directly.
+- [Certbot](https://certbot.eff.org/): Automatically renews the Let's Encrypt TLS certificate every 12 hours.
 - [Autoheal](https://github.com/willfarrell/docker-autoheal): A container that watches every other container and will restart them if it sees that they are in a damaged or some form of error state.

 The docker network structure for production is as follows: